tholonia/iching_cli/book/v2/markdown/hexagram_12.md

 #### Amidst a sprawling metropolis where steel skyscrapers paunched the sky, Isaac was the unacknowledged mastermind behind corporate empire Imperium Industries.
 Daily, he navigated a labyrinth of conference rooms and board meetings, invariably veering between inspiration and inertia, as the vision he held for the company clashed with political subtleties and financial realities.

-Inside the concrete hallways of power, Isaac harbored an idea—a revolution within the industry—that subsisted in whispers among his thoughts.
+Inside the concrete hallways of power, Isaac harbored an idea, a revolution within the industry, that subsisted in whispers among his thoughts.
 This concept, however, fell prey to the stifling compliance infecting the corporate ecosystem like a creeping ivy.
 His colleagues, preoccupied by routine validation, balked at the audicity Isaac needed to implant his innovation into the heart of the system.

 Increasingly restless, Isaac plunged into the belly of conflict, as detractors emerged like shadows in the boardroom, vetoing reforms by obscuring rational arguments with legacy practices.
 For each creative impulse he ignited, an unseen counsel doused it under torrents of bureaucracy.